Date of Award

 The purpose of this quasi=experimental study was to examine APNs knowledge and use of fall prevention guidelines.
 A total of 28 APNs voluntarily participated in a continuing education program entitled “Fall Prevention and the new CDC STEADI Toolkit.
 After informed consent and the purpose of the study was explained, participants completed a pre-survey and post-survey on knowledge and intent to use the STEADI tool.
 Results indicated that the majority of APNs are aware of the significance of this health issue and consider themselves knowledgeable on the topic; however, are not consistent in their practice of fall prevention assessment and management.
 Barriers to fall risk assessment identified by participants included lack of time, lack of resources, and lack of ownership, which is consistent with previous findings (Chou et al., 2006 and Wenger et al., 2003).
 Additional studies are needed to determine strategies for increasing the use of the STEADI Toolkit, and to determine whether the use of the toolkit by providers actually reduces the occurrence of falls among their patients or actually facilitate provider compliance with fall prevention guidelines.

 Hays, Katherine, "ADVANCED PRACTICE NURSES KNOWLEDGE AND USE OF FALL PREVENTION GUIDELINES" (2015).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 5.